Let's Adore Jesus-Eucharist! | Home >> FAQ

 Couldn't we accuse the teachings of the Church?
 No. They are true and good, because they come from God.
 Even the most controversial teachings (about abortion, the pill, etc.) are very good.

-Here, I have to put on my velvet gloves!
 Criticizing anybody is always risky, and criticizing one's superiors is even more risky!
-I therefore begin with two remarks.
-(See also: "Should a Catholic Publicly Criticize His Superiors?")
+(See: "Should a Catholic Publicly Criticize His Superiors?")
+In my opinion:

 Our religious leaders in Quebec have failed us.
 A small minority has failed us by becoming heretics, and the large majority has failed us by not having the courage to speak up (i.e. by committing sins of omission).